 As more and more people become vegetarian, more and more grocery stores are stocking vegetarian and vegan foods, like soymilk, tofu, dairy substitutes, and veggie burgers.
 Some larger stores are even adding a “natural foods” aisle, where you can find soy cheeses, a variety of vegetarian deli meats, and whole grains, among other products.
 Shopping for vegetarian groceries has never been easier!
 Read on to find out where else to shop to stock your vegetarian kitchen.

 Natural Foods Stores, Health Food Stores, Co-ops

-Natural foods stores, health food stores, and co-op groceries are great sources for items like seitan, tempeh, and soy products that can’t be found at your regular grocer.
+Natural food stores, health food stores, and co-op groceries are great sources for items like seitan, tempeh, and soy products that can’t be found at your regular grocer.
 One of the largest natural foods chains in the United States is Whole Foods, and Trader Joe's also stocks plenty of vegetarian meat substitutes and vegan ingredients.

-To find locally owned stores which stock items for vegetarians and vegans, check your yellow pages under either “Natural Foods” or "Health Foods" to find natural foods stores in your community or search the Green People or Happy Cow websites.
+To find locally owned stores that stock items for vegetarians and vegans, check your yellow pages under either “Natural Foods” or "Health Foods" to find natural foods stores in your community or search the Green People or Happy Cow websites.
 Many natural foods stores have a bulk section, where you can purchase as little or as much of an item as you’d like.
 If you can’t find a particular item that you’re looking for, most health food stores and co-ops are also happy to fill special orders, so be sure to ask!